EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 }
 {% endhighlight %}

-Now we've completed the `Entity`, we should not forget to add it to the appropriate systems:
+Now that we've completed the `Entity`, we should not forget to add it to the appropriate systems:

 > ##### Adding the `City` to the `World`
 >